nicolkraus/HintSDP/README.md

 # Syndrome Decoding with Perfect Hints - Supplementary Material

-This repository contains the source code for Algorithm 1, Algorithm2, a script to compute the expected cost of Algorithm 2 as well as a script to run the (Integer) Linear Program.
+This repository contains the source code for Algorithm 1, Algorithm 2, a script to compute the expected cost of Algorithm 2 as well as a script to run the (Integer) Linear Program.

 ## Parameters